m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 ## Haskell

-The 800lb gorilla - and for the most part it deserves its reputation.
-But at the same time it's hard to recommend to a newcomer given laziness, and the corresponding need to explicitly sequence I/O operations.
+The 800lb gorilla - and for the most part it deserves its reputation - but very much a leap off the deep end.
+The syntax is alien enough, but the worst problem for a beginner is laziness, and the resulting need to explicitly sequence I/O operations.
+In some theoretical "strict Haskell" I might tell beginners to use `unsafePerformIO` everywhere until they became comfortable with constructs like `sequence` - some people will

 ## Scala